 – Too many playtesting participants to count!

-Although it's only the native language of 10% of Tanzania's population, Swahili is the language of instruction in primary school classrooms, resulting in 90% of the country's population speaking it (Tomedes, 2024).
-English also plays a role as the secondary school language of instruction.
+Although only the native language of 10% of Tanzanians, Swahili is the primary school language of instruction, leading to 90% of the country's population speaking it (Tomedes, 2024).
+English is the secondary school language of instruction.

 Photo courtesy of Dr. Jenny Olson.